-We recommend you opt for one of the following solutions.

-Use of the element <witDetail> (see §5.10.2) which can be linked to a reading as well as to one or more witnesses for that reading, or even to a specific hand responsible for a given reading.
+You should use of the element <witDetail> (see §5.10.2) which can be linked to a reading as well as to one or more witnesses for that reading, or even to a specific hand responsible for a given reading.
 The link is inferred from the element’s position, immediately after the element <lem> or <rdg> bearing the attribute @wit for the witness in which a correction has occurred.